-b.
-Purpose of the Resource and Use Inventory and Effects Evaluation and Special Resource and Use Review Standards
+a.
+Purpose of the Resource and Use Inventory and Effects Evaluation Special Resource and Use Review Standards

-The purpose of the Resource and Use Inventory and Effects Evaluation and Special Resource and Use Review Standards are to determine whether the proposed actions can meet the policies for the protection of resources, resource users and coastal communities provided in subsection A.2 (Policies), as they apply to the actions of state agencies.
+The purpose of the Resource and Use Inventory and Effects Evaluation and Special Resource and Use Review Standards is to provide the regulating agencies the data and information necessary to make a decision based on the potential coastal effects the project might incur.
 Resource and Use Inventory and Effects Evaluation and Special Resource and Use Review Standards will help identify where the applicant needs to address deficiencies.
 The regulating agency will use the evaluation to develop specific measures for environmental protection and mitigation, measures to protect ocean uses, monitoring, and adaptive management.

-c.
+b.
+Sufficiency of Resource and Use Inventory and Effects Evaluation c.
 Use of Available Environmental Information